shelomito12/gmail-push-to-discord/README.md

 node index.js
 ```

-It's recommended that install an advanced process manager for your production Node.js applications such as `pm2`:
+It's recommended to have an advanced process manager for your production Node.js applications such as [`pm2`](https://pm2.keymetrics.io/):

 ```
 sudo npm install pm2@latest -g